phac-nml/snvphyl-galaxy/docs/user/input.md

 reference      1        10
 ```

+The difference between this format and a true BED-formatted file is that coordinates are given starting with base 1 and are inclusive of the end position.
+That is, for this example, the positions defined start at the first base in a sequence (1) and include the end base (10).

 # Sequence Reads

 The sequence reads are the set of reads to use for mapping and variant calling.
-The provided workflow currently only supports paired-end sequence reads.
+The provided workflows support both paired-end and single-end sequence reads but not a mixture of both in the same workflow.
 These should be in [FASTQ][] format.
-Within Galaxy these should be imported with the **fastqsanger** data type and structured within a paired-end dataset collection.
+Within Galaxy these should be imported with the **fastqsanger** data type and structured within a dataset collection of type list or list of paired-end files.

 ![galaxy-paired-sequence-reads][]